vytronics/arduino.vytronics/README.md

 #arduino.vytronics
-Arduino driver for vytronics.hmi SCADA project
+Demo SCADA system to visualize and control your Arduino board.

-Vytronics HMI compliant arduino driver suite.
-Developed for use in the design of Vytronics HMI, the 100% free, open-source SCADA.
+Uses vytronics.hmi, the 100% free and open-source SCADA system.

 Visit [www.vytronics.com] for more info.